wwwfan628/gnn_visualization/README.md

 `--exp_times` represent the repeating times of the experiments, the result shown in final report is the average of 10 experiments.

 - to visualize the accuracy on 3 citation datasets, apply the above command for each dataset respectively and then head over to `notebooks/fixedpoint_visualization.ipynb`.
-Visulization of test accuracy taken from final report:
+Visualization of test accuracy taken from final report:

 <div align=center>
 <table style="width:100%">